michaltykac/proshade/README.md

 One particular option regarding the symmetry detection mode should be noted; the **--reqSym** (or **-u**) option, which allows the user to state which symmetry they believe to exist in the structure.
 The allowed values for this command line argument are "Cx", "Dx", "T", "O" and "I", where the *x* should be an integer number specifying the fold of the requested symmetry.
 When this option is used, it removes the default behaviour of returning the "best" detected symmetry and instead the symmetry requested by the user is returned, if it can be found in the structure.

 Another noteworthy option is the **--center** or **-c** option, which  tells ProSHADE **NOT** to center the internal map representation over the centre of density before running any processing of the map (default is centering and adding this option will turn centering off).
 This may be important as ProSHADE detects symmetries over the centre of the co-ordinates and therefore a non-centered map (map which does not have the centre of mass at the centre of box) will be found to have no symmetries even if these are present, just not over the co-ordinate/box centre.
 Alternatively, ProSHADE can attempt a procedure for finding the symmetry centre itself - to enable this procedure, please supply the **--symCentre** or **-I** option.
 This procedure will firstly remove phase from the internal density map and attempt symmetry detection over the Patterson map.
-Then, by applying the symmetry that is known from the Patterson map to be there, the symmetry centre can be found; however, please note that this will consume considerable extra computation time (approximately 3-4 times slower than when the procedure is disabled).
+Then, by applying the symmetry that is found in the Patterson map (if any), the symmetry centre can be found; however, please note that this will consume considerable extra computation time (approximately 3-4 times slower than when the procedure is disabled).

 It is also worth noting that there are several extra functionalities available for the symmetry detection mode when accessed programmatically (**i.e.** either through the dynamic C++ library or through the Python language module).
 These extra functionalities include direct access to a vector/list of all detected cyclic symmetries, list/vector of all other symmetry type detections (meaning a list of all detected dihedral, tetrahedral, ... symmetries and the cyclic axes forming them) and also the ability to compute all point group elements for any point group formed by a combination of ProSHADE detected cyclic point groups.
 For more details on these functinoalities, the users are invited to consult the *advancedAccess_symmetry.cpp/py* example files in the **examples** folder.

 To demonstrate how the tool can be run and the standard output for the symmetry mode of operation, the current version of the ProSHADE executable was used to detect the symmetry of a density map of the bacteriophage T4 portal protein with the PDB accession code 3JA7 (EMDB accession code 6324), which has the *C12* symmetry.
-The visualisation of the structure is shown in the following figure, while the output of the ProSHADE tool follows:
+The visualisation of the structure is shown in the following figure, while the output of the ProSHADE tool follows.
+It is also worth noting that ProSHADE will output its prediction as well as table showing how different FSC average threshold values would change its prediction.
+This table can be used by the user to manually decide if they agree with the ProSHADE prediction or if thay suspect a different symmetry may indeed be real.
+Finally, ProSHADE will also output the list of all detected symmetries, so that experienced user could manually check for any particuar symmetry they are interested in and also check for how much they trust the ProSHADE prediction overall.

 ![T4 Portal Protein](https://github.com/michaltykac/proshade/blob/experimental/proshade/documentation/ProSHADE_3JA7.jpg)

 ```
 $: ./proshade -S -f ./emd_6324.map
-ProSHADE 0.7.6.5 (JUN 2022):
+ProSHADE 0.7.6.6 (JUL 2022):
 ============================

  ...
 Starting to read the structure: ./emd_6324.map